miskatonicstudio/goat/docs/getting_started/main_concepts.rst

 |Interactive button of a remote control in inventory|

 The template uses several global variables (AutoLoad).
 One of them is the mode of the game.
-Currently, 4 modes are implemented:
+Currently, 5 modes are implemented:

+-  ``NONE`` the game hasn't started yet (default)
 -  ``EXPLORING`` the player is moving and interacting with the 3D environment
 -  ``INVENTORY`` the player is browsing 3D items in the inventory